microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 TypeOf [-TypeName] <string[]> [-InputObject <PSObject>]
 ```

-- `TypeName` - One or more type names which will be evaluated against the pipeline object. `TypeName` is case insensitive.
+- `TypeName` - One or more type names which will be evaluated against the pipeline object. `TypeName` is case sensitive.
 - `InputObject` - Supports objects being piped directly.

 Examples: